zeeKovacs/springular/README.md

 # springular
 A project to showcase how Spring and Angular is supposed to work together.
+JWT authentication included.